Automatic and International Information Exchange

 DAC 1 – Tax information

-• Earnings from gainful activity
+- Earnings from gainful activity

-• Pensions
+- Pensions

-• Supervisory board remunerations
+- Supervisory board remunerations

-• Ownership of and income from immovable property
+- Ownership of and income from immovable property

-• Life insurance products
+- Life insurance products

 DAC 2 – Bank data

 The European Commission had proposed to expand the Automatic Information Exchange between tax administrations in the EU to strengthen the fight against tax evasion.
-With the amending Directive 2014/107 of 09 December 2014, a list of financial information now also falls within the scope of the Automatic Information Exchange, with effect from 01 January 2017.
+With amending Directive 2014/107 of 09 December 2014, a list of financial information also falls within the scope of the Automatic Information Exchange, with effect from 01 January 2017.

 The following information is to be reported from the cut-off date 31 December 2016 onwards:

-• Data of a person or entity subject to reporting (name, address, country of residence, tax identification number (TIN), date and place of birth for persons, account number)
+- Data of a person or entity subject to reporting (name, address, country of residence, tax identification number (TIN), date and place of birth for persons, account number)

-• Name and the Austrian tax identification number of the reporting financial institution
+- Name and the Austrian tax identification number of the reporting financial institution

-• Account balance or value (including the cash value or surrender value in the case of redeemable insurance or annuity contracts) at the end of the respective calendar year.
+- Account balance or value (including the cash value or surrender value in the case of redeemable insurance or annuity contracts) at the end of the respective calendar year.

-• For custody accounts: Total gross amount of interest/dividends/other earnings and total gross proceeds from the sale or repurchase of financial assets
+- For custody accounts: Total gross amount of interest/dividends/other earnings and total gross proceeds from the sale or repurchase of financial assets

-• For deposit accounts: Total gross interest income
+- For deposit accounts: Total gross interest income

 DAC 3 – Rulings

 Even after the amendment of the Mutual Assistance Directive by Directive 2014/107, the Commission and the Council considered further improvement of administrative cooperation and transparency in the tax area as a priority.
-Directive 2015/2376 extends Directive 2011/16 to ensure full and effective administrative cooperation between tax authorities by introducing a mandatory Automatic Information Exchange on advance tax assessment notices with a cross-border dimension and on Advance Notice Agreements – a specific form of advance tax assessment notice used in the context of transfer pricing agreements.
+Directive 2015/2376 extends Directive 2011/16 to ensure full and effective administrative cooperation between tax authorities by introducing a mandatory Automatic Information Exchange on advance tax assessment notices with a cross-border dimension and on Advance Pricing Agreements – a specific form of advance tax assessment notice used in the context of transfer pricing agreements.

-This is based on the following notion: Where Member States provide binding preliminary information in situations or in relation to transactions that are likely to be of interest to the tax authorities of other Member States, those Member States providing preliminary information shall be required to systematically provide information on decisions to other Member States.
+The amendment of the Directive is based on the following notion: Where Member States provide binding preliminary information in situations or in relation to transactions that are likely to be of interest to the tax authorities of other Member States, those Member States providing preliminary information shall be required to systematically provide information on decisions to other Member States.

 Directive 2015/2376 therefore requires Member States to automatically exchange basic information on advance tax assessments and prior agreement arrangements with all other Member States.
 Member States had to implement this Directive in their national legal systems by 31 December 2016 and apply it from 01 January 2017 on.

-There is a duty to inform EU Member States and/or third countries in the case of information notices pursuant to § 118 of the Austrian Federal Tax Code (Bundesabgabenordnung, BAO) or good faith information if the information relates to cross-border transactions
+There is a duty to inform EU Member States and/or third countries in the case of information notices pursuant to § 118 of the Austrian Federal Fiscal Code (Bundesabgabenordnung, BAO) or good faith information if the information relates to cross-border transactions

-• occasionally also reorganisations or group taxation requests.
+- occasionally also reorganisations or group taxation requests.

-The assessment is made by the relevant department of the office or department of the auditing division for large companies.
+The assessment is made by the relevant department of the office or department of the auditing division for large traders.
 Involvement of the nationwide department ESt/KÖSt (income tax / corporate tax) or transfer pricing control department is mandatory.

 DAC 4 – Country-by-country reporting